 As a result, Thor had to wear the magic glove or an iron gauntlet (‘Iarn-greiper’) to hold terribly red-hot Mjölnir in his hand.
 Thor also used a mysterious belt (Megingjardir) that would double his strength.

 Yet, the magical hammer had many wonderful properties and was Thor’s formidable weapon against giants.
-Mjölnir was capable of leveling mountains and was extremely heavy that no one else was able to lift it from the ground.
-Regardless of distance, Mjölnir always returned to Thor’s hand and it could be squeezed into a smaller size and unexpectedly hidden away.
-Mjölnir could kill and destroy, but also revive people or animals.
+Mjölnir was capable of leveling mountains and was so heavy that no one else could lift it from the ground.
+Regardless of distance, Mjölnir always returned to Thor’s hand, which could be squeezed into a smaller size and unexpectedly hidden away.
+Mjölnir could kill and destroy but also revive people or animals.

-The saga of Thor’s formidable weapon, which killed countless giants, continued even after Ragnarok, according to Snorri Sturluson's Prose Edda, ‘Skáldskaparmál’.
-Mjölnir was in possession of the second generation of gods, who survived catastrophic events of Ragnarok and were involved in the new world order.
+The saga of Thor’s formidable weapon, which killed countless giants, continued even after Ragnarok, according to Snorri Sturluson's Prose Edda, ‘Skáldskaparmál.’
+Mjölnir was in possession of the second generation of gods, who survived the catastrophic events of Ragnarok and were involved in the new world order.